 If mechanical mixing is used, slow speed mixers are the favoured option as they use less energy and the external motor and gearbox are accessible for maintenance.
 Single large mixing blades, or top and bottom paddle designs are less susceptible to fouling by fibrous materials.

-Impellers may be top or side mounted designs both of which are described below
+Impellers may be top or side mounted designs both of which are described below.

 Top Mounted (Large Blade) Impellers